From the Winter 2016 issue of Ukulele | BY GREG OLWELL

 Beltona Blue Uke #2

-THE LOOK This lovely asymmetrical body shape is similar to an early-’30s Kay-Kraft guitar, and with a gorgeous marble-turquoise finish, the Beltona is a stunner among this group of stunners.
+This lovely asymmetrical body shape is similar to an early-’30s Kay-Kraft guitar, and with a gorgeous marble-turquoise finish, the Beltona is a stunner among this group of stunners.
 (Beltona offers more conventionally shaped ukes, too.)
 But, what really sets these ukes apart is that UK maker Steve Evans makes the bodies from fiberglass (rather than steel, brass, or wood) and the finishes and appointments are highly customizable.

-THE FEEL Since it’s made from fiberglass, the Beltona weighs considerably less than metal-bodied ukes.
+Since it’s made from fiberglass, the Beltona weighs considerably less than metal-bodied ukes.
 So, if you’ve ever been put-off by the weight of a metal reso-uke, this is one solution.
 The neck has a wonderful shape and a smooth gloss-finish, which I found very comfortable.
 As you might expect in this price range, workmanship was excellent throughout, with tight fits and a very playable setup.

-THE SOUND It may be one of the lightest ukes in this roundup, but the Beltona’s sound is anything but lightweight.
+It may be one of the lightest ukes in this roundup, but the Beltona’s sound is anything but lightweight.
 Its strong, solid tone had an especially powerful low-end, with tremendous clarity from the lowest notes to the highest.
 Staccato-strummed chords had a nice sharp chop, without the biting treble that can get a little tiresome.
 The Beltona is an impressively versatile little axe.

 BODY Fiberglass with aluminum coverplate, 6-inch aluminum cone, and maple biscuit

 NECK 19-fret soprano-scale mahogany neck with rosewood fingerboard and pearloid headstock veneer and Gotoh tuners

 MADE IN UK